This post may contain affiliate links.

 We hunted around for the cheapest way to get to Aswan we could find.
 This one offered best value we saw.
 Check this one out here.
 This company does come with best price or money back guarantees but I think finding a deal in Aswan, if you have time and patience to hunt around, could give you the most budget option.

 There are plenty of different tours to Abu Simbel to choose from, most will pick up around 4 am from your Nile Cruise Ship or hotel.
 Guides will be available in English, German, Spanish and most languages.
-Take a look at a few more here.

 From Luxor, 2 Day Tour to Aswan and Abu Simbel